hiltmon/hiltmon.com/source/_posts/2013-09-18-setup-odbc-for-r-on-os-x.markdown

 categories:
 ---

+**Hi Folks, Please do not follow this advice, its an old article that somehow has stayed way past its welcome in the search engines.
+Use the `RPostgresSQL` package that connects directly using the C drivers, its a lot faster to set up and run. ~Hilton.**

 At work, we use [R][rproj] to analyze data and calculate risk.
 The data is in a [PostgreSQL][postgres] database, so we use the [RODBC][rodbcdl] package to access the database from [R][rproj].

 But this does not work under Macintosh OS X.